 The valuation of two U.S. companies, Fonar Corporation and Douglas Dynamics Inc. demonstrates the value investing process, shows how the theoretical concepts discussed throughout the book are applied in practice and differentiates this book from others.

 Three files accompany the book – a valuation model and framework which facilitates simulations and the practical application of value investing, as well as the full valuation reports on Fonar Corporation and Douglas Dynamics Inc. To download these files, you will require a password.
-To obtain the password you must email firstname.lastname@example.org with a proof of purchase.
+To obtain the password, you must fill out the purchaser’s details form and email it to firstname.lastname@example.org along with a proof of purchase.

 Click here to download the valuation model and framework

 Click here to download the full valuation report on Fonar Corporation